sigmo2nd/creditcoin-docker/README.md

 ./cleanup3.sh
 ```

-## Asahi Linux Considerations
+## Asahi Linux Ubuntu Considerations

-This project is specially optimized for Asahi Linux installed on Apple Silicon (M1/M2) Macs.
-Asahi Linux leverages the ARM architecture natively, delivering optimal performance without x86 emulation.
+This project is specially optimized for Asahi Linux Ubuntu installed on Apple Silicon (M1/M2) Macs.
+Asahi Linux Ubuntu leverages the ARM architecture natively, delivering optimal performance without x86 emulation.

-While Asahi Linux may have limited support for some I/O devices (especially GPUs), this does not affect Creditcoin node operations.
+While Asahi Linux Ubuntu may have limited support for some I/O devices (especially GPUs), this does not affect Creditcoin node operations.

 ## General Precautions